Problem

-St Vincent de Paul (Vinnies) had taken over the Mitchell and Mugga Lane Resource Management Centre as part of winning the tender.
-As they wanted to take over as another name and brand they needed a website to gain digital presence and the trust of the locals.
+St Vincent de Paul (Vinnies) took over operations at the Mitchell and Mugga Lane Resource Management Centres after successfully winning the tender.
+As they were rebranding the service under a new name, they needed a website to establish a digital presence and build trust within the local community.

 Deliverables